-If you are like most people, you love your To Do list.
-60% to 70% of us rely on them, but your romance may be slightly tarnished if this love affair isn’t all it is cracked up to be.
+If you are like many people, you love your To Do list.
+Research shows nearly two-thirds of professionals rely on their lists but if you’re not crossing things off the way you once used to, your romance may be slightly tarnished.

-There are five critical ingredients that will allow you to fall in love with your To Do list once again:
+There are five critical ingredients to help you fall in love with your To Do list once again:

 1) Complete: Our To Do List needs to capture 100% of our tasks, commitments, deadlines and goals.

 Regardless of how smart we are, our minds are not designed to function like a To Do list.
 Some things will inevitably slip through the cracks.
 We can only keep 7 (plus or minus 2) things in our working memory at any one time.
 While we may eventually remember most things, it likely will not happen at the ideal time.